kszenes/PorousConvection.jl/README.md

 - Documentation -> Add docsting ot each file
 - Better explanation for exclusive use of GPU implementation
 - Distributed Weak scaling
-- Few words about output animation (almost)
-- Mention what is being done @parallel vs @parallel_indices

 In this project, we implement a 3D multi-XPU finite-difference solver for the convection of a fluid due to temperature through a porous media.
 This is a procees that is of particular interest when modelling geophysical processes.